-We set out below our report on the financial information (the "Financial Information") regarding Yat Sing Holdings Limited (the "Company") and its subsidiaries (hereinafter collectively referred to as the "Group") for each of the three years ended 30 June 2014 (the "Track Record Period") for inclusion in the prospectus of the Company dated 31 December 2014 (the "Prospectus") in connection with the initial listing of shares of the Company ("Listing") on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+We set out below our report on the financial information (the "Financial Information") regarding Yat Sing Holdings Limited (the "Company") and its subsidiaries (hereinafter collectively referred to as the "Group") for each of the three years ended 30 June 2014 (the "Track Record Period") for inclusion in the [REDACTED] of the Company dated [•] (the "[REDACTED]") in connection with the initial listing of shares of the Company ("Listing") on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").

 The Company was incorporated and registered as an exempted company with limited liability in the Cayman Islands under the Companies Law of the Cayman Islands on 17 September 2014.
-Pursuant to a group reorganisation (the "Reorganisation") as detailed in the section headed "Corporate reorganisation" in Appendix IV to the Prospectus, the Company became the holding company of the Group on 1 December 2014.
+Pursuant to a group reorganisation (the "Reorganisation") as detailed in the section headed "Corporate reorganisation" in Appendix IV to the [REDACTED], the Company became the holding company of the Group on $[\bullet]$.